The Jezabels: History

+Formation and EP trilogy: 2007–2010

 The Jezabels formed in 2007 after the four members met as students at the University of Sydney.
-Their music was described by national youth radio station, Triple J, as a blend of alternative rock, indie rock, and disco pop.
-The Jezabels' Facebook page describes their genre as "intensindie".
-The band's name is based on the biblical character Jezebel, who Mary perceived as being "misunderstood or misrepresented" and described her as "an example of how women are really wrongly presented".
+Their music was described by the national radio station Triple J as a blend of alternative and indie rock.
+The band's Facebook page describes their genre as "intensindie".
+Their name is based on the biblical character Jezebel, whom Mary perceived as being "misunderstood or misrepresented".
 Hayley Mary and Heather Shannon both went to Byron Bay High School and had performed together as a folk duo in Byron Bay.
 Samuel Lockwood grew up in Bangalow and attended the same school.
 Lockwood recognised Mary and Shannon when he saw them at university and invited them to join a band for a competition.
 Mary recalled: "It was a combination of four individual desires to play music and taking whatever opportunities we could find – which happened to be each other ...
 From there the process has pretty much been one of reconciling musical differences.
-But we’re getting closer".
+But we're getting closer".

-On 3 February 2009, The Jezabels' debut extended play, The Man Is Dead, was released independently via MGM Distribution.
-It was recorded at Megaphon & Production Ave Studios and produced by The Jezabels and Lachlan Mitchell.
-The lead track, "Disco Biscuit Love", is credited to Shannon, McGlone, Lockwood, and Kaloper.
-On 6 November of that year, they followed with a second EP, She's So Hard, which included the tracks "Easy to Love" and "Hurt Me".
-Both received significant radio airplay, including on Sydney's FBi Radio and Triple J. They also received airplay in the US, where in August, they debuted at No. 114 on the CMJ top 200 and reached No. 96 for the track "Disco Biscuit Love".
-On 22 December, they were the Triple J Unearthed featured artist and described by them as "[d]ramatic, energetic, uplifting, indie rock with a commanding lead singer.
-We've picked them to play Field Day – a great way to start the new year!".
-Their EP She's So Hard was the No. 3 most added on US college radio for 2009.
+On 3 February 2009, the Jezabels' debut EP, The Man Is Dead, was released independently via MGM Distribution.
+It was recorded at Megaphon & Production Ave Studios and produced by the Jezabels and Lachlan Mitchell.
+On 6 November of that year, the band followed with a second EP, She's So Hard, which included the tracks "Easy to Love" and "Hurt Me".
+Both EPs received significant radio airplay, including on Sydney's FBi Radio and Triple J. They also received airplay in the US, where in August, "Disco Biscuit Love" reached No. 96 on CMJ.
+On 22 December, the Jezabels were the Triple J Unearthed featured artist, described as "[d]ramatic, energetic, uplifting, indie rock with a commanding lead singer.
+We've picked them to play Field Day – a great way to start the new year!"
+She's So Hard was the No. 3 most added on US college radio for 2009.

-On 1 October 2010, The Jezabels released the third EP of their trilogy, Dark Storm, which peaked in the top 40 of the ARIA Singles Chart.
+On 1 October 2010, the Jezabels released the third EP, Dark Storm, which peaked in the top 40 on the ARIA Singles Chart.
 The Age's Peter Vincent felt "[t]heirs is a timeless sound that is radio-friendly: moody female vocals soaring over strong percussion and slow-building guitar and piano/keyboard lines".
-One of the tracks, "Mace Spray", has lyrics containing "an element of satire.
-It's hilarious that someone would carry mace spray ... but it's also very sad".